-5 Best Stan and Jan Berenstain Books For Children
+7 Best Stan and Jan Berenstain Books For Children

 Growing up, a lot of people read the Berenstain Bears.
-For many people, Berenstein Bears books are synonymous with their childhood and taught countless children how to read.
-The best-selling books from Random House are also filled with many important life lessons that many of us carry today.
+For many people, Berenstain Bears books are synonymous with their childhood and taught countless children how to read.
+The best Stan and Jan Berenstain books have left a mark on children’s hearts across the globe.

 1. The Berenstain Bears and Too Much TV, 1984

 Perhaps no book is more relevant to children today than The Berenstain Bears and Too Much TV.
 People today, particularly children, seem addicted to their screens.
 This might include TV shows, movies, video games, and cell phones.
-So even though this book came out in 1984, it is still relevant today.
+So, even though this book came out in 1984, it is still relevant today.
 In this book, the entire family cannot pull their eyes away from the TV to enjoy everything around them.
 Eventually, Mama Bear ends up staging an intervention to remind everyone that there is a world beyond the TV screen.

-Parents that are having a difficult time controlling their kids’ screen time may want to take a look at this book.
+Parents who are having a difficult time controlling their kids’ screen time may want to take a look at this book.
 By encouraging children to look at the world through the eyes of The Berenstain Bears, they can be reminded that there is a large world beyond the TV screen.

 “She wasn’t quite sure how it happened.
 Maybe it began when the old fuzzy picture black and white set broke down and they got a big new color set.”